joshhus/blockchain-sw-25/howto/console-fixpack.md

 2. [Update the {{site.data.keyword.blockchainfull_notm}} console](#install-fixpack-console)
 3. [Update your blockchain nodes](#install-fixpack-nodes)

-You can use these steps if you deployed the platform on the OpenShift Container Platform, {{site.data.keyword.cloud_notm}} Private, or open source Kubernetes.
+You can use these steps if you deployed the platform on the OpenShift Container Platform, open source Kubernetes, or distributions such as Rancher.
 You will need to apply the Fix Pack for each 2.5 network that runs on a separate namespace.
 If you experience any problems, see the instructions for [rolling back the Fix Pack installation](#install-fixpack-rollback).
 If you deployed your network behind a firewall, without access to the external internet, see the separate set of instructions for [Installing the 2.5 Fix Pack behind a firewall](#install-fixpack-firewall).
 You can install the Fix Pack without disrupting a running network.
 However, you cannot use the console to deploy new nodes, install or instantiate smart contracts, or create new channels during the process.

 ## Before you begin